-- 9.5.1 Immediate Activities are either: - Emergency works as defined in section 52 of NRSWA; or - Urgent Activities, - a) (not being emergency works), whose execution at the time they are executed is required, (or which the person responsible for the works believes on reasonable grounds to be required): - To prevent or put an end to an unplanned interruption of any supply or service provided by the Promoter - To avoid substantial loss to the Promoter in relation to an existing service - iii.
+- 9.5.1 Immediate Activities are either: - Emergency works as defined in Section 52 of NRSWA; or - Urgent Activities, - a) (not being emergency works), whose execution at the time they are executed is required, (or which the person responsible for the works believes on reasonable grounds to be required): - i.
+To prevent or put an end to an unplanned interruption of any supply or service provided by the Promoter - ii.
+To avoid substantial loss to the Promoter in relation to an existing service - iii.
 To reconnect supplies or services where the Promoter would be under a civil or criminal liability if the reconnection is delayed until after the expiration of the appropriate notice period - b) Including works that cannot reasonably be separated or severed from such works. - 9.5.2 Given the nature of immediate activities, work may commence without a Permit.
-However, where it is necessary to carry out excavation in the Highway, Promoters of such activities must contact the Permit Authority by telephone immediately. - 9.5.3 A link must be made between the immediate activity and the conditions attached to it prior to a Permit being issued with the application for a Permit for that immediate activity when it is made. - 9.5.4 Where the activity is identified within the normal working day (i.e. after 08.00 hours and before 16.30 hours), a Permit application must be made as soon as reasonably practicable and in any event, within two hours of the activity starting. - 9.5.5 If the activities are out of working hours, the Promoter must leave a message with the Permit Authority providing the details of the activity including location, time, contact details and nature of the work. - 9.5.6 If the Permit Authority disputes whether an activity, or part of an activity, is immediate, the Promoter must demonstrate conclusively that it is.
-Failure to do so may constitute as an offence and result in the Permit Authority taking action against the Promoter. - 9.5.7 Immediate activities will be subject to conditions.
+However, where it is necessary to carry out excavation in the Highway, Promoters of such activities must contact the Permit Authority by telephone immediately if identified on the NSG.

+- 9.5.3 Where the activity is identified within the normal working day (i.e. after 08.00 hours and before 16.30 hours), a Permit application must be made as soon as reasonably practicable and in any event, within two hours of the activity starting. - 9.5.4 If work starts outside of working hours, an application for a Permit must be submitted by 10am the next working day. - 9.5.5 If the Permit Authority disputes whether an activity, or part of an activity, is immediate, the Promoter must demonstrate conclusively that it is. - 9.5.6 Immediate activities will be subject to conditions.